KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

    :alt: add clip to timeline

 .. versionadded:: 19.08.0
-   Editing with keyboard shortcuts was introduce
+   Editing with keyboard shortcuts was introduced

 This will speed up the editing work and you can do editing steps that are not possible or not as quick and easy with the mouse.
 Working with keyboard shortcuts in 19.08 is different as in the former Kdenlive versions.
 Mouse operations have not changed and working as before.
 See `3 Point Editing`_